PINTO0309/onnx2tf/docs/fb_refactor8_improvements.md

 The sole expected failure is the intentionally unimplemented four-result destination migration.

+## Layout pass-set 1 residual cleanup implementation

+The four remaining direct observations now record under stable `cleanup.layout_pass_set_1.*` phase IDs.
+Primary layout-Transpose cleanup, duplicate fan-out cleanup, and Dequantize→Mean→Quantize cleanup remain in the outer layout guard.
+The Transpose/binary bridge record remains inside its original feature guard and is absent when that guard is false.

+Only the four unconsumed mapping destinations changed.
+Owner calls, arguments, keywords, evaluation counts, both guards, policy selection, graph traversal, ModelIR mutation, composite recovery boundaries, public results, reports, artifacts, dependencies, and TensorFlow import boundaries are unchanged.
+No defaults existed.
+The bounded store now covers 81 phase IDs.

+Architecture and orchestration expansion exposed three stale structural assertions that accessed an adjacent owner as an outer `ast.Name` or required all three layout-cleanup owners to be assignments.
+They now verify the exact nested phase owner and distinguish the primary record from the two retained late assignments.
+Targeted corrections are `2 passed in 2.28s` and `1 passed in 0.56s`; production behavior was not implicated.

+Validation completed sequentially under core-only `uv`:

+- direct residual, owner, phase-store, QLinear-boundary, and terminal-boundary
+  contracts: `14 passed in 1.61s`;
+- synthetic core runtime contracts: `55 passed in 1.06s`;
+- broader result and phase-result contracts: `182 passed in 8.70s`;
+- QLinear and terminal-layout orchestration contracts:
+  `71 passed in 1.96s`;
+- lowerer architecture contracts: `258 passed in 17.42s`;
+- targeted Ruff, Python bytecode compilation, and whitespace validation: passed.

+No root-model corpus conversion was run because this is an observation- destination-only change and the synthetic runtime suite executes the guarded layout paths.

 ## Primary final SiNet reconciliation implementation

 The six ordered SiNet results now record under: